Woodbourne Correctional Facility

-Woodbourne Correctional Facility is a medium security men's prison operated by the New York State Department of Corrections and Community Supervision in Woodbourne, New York of Sullivan County.
+Woodbourne Correctional Facility is a medium security men's prison operated by the New York State Department of Corrections and Community Supervision in Woodbourne in Sullivan County, New York.
 It is located on the same tract of land as maximum security Sullivan Correctional Facility.

 The prison opened in 1933, designed by Alfred Hopkins, an estate architect with a sideline in prisons such as Lewisburg Federal Penitentiary in Pennsylvania.
 Hopkins also designed Wallkill Correctional Facility and Coxsackie Correctional Facility for the state.